South Carolina Workers Compensation Claims: Eligibility, Filing and Appeals

 You are eligible for payment of lost wages if you are unable to go to work for at least seven days.
 If you continue to be unable to work due to temporary total disability for at least 14 days, then you can be paid your lost wages back to the date you were unable to continue working.

 The payment rate is 66 2/3% of your average weekly wages, but your payment can’t exceed 100% of the average weekly wage in the State as determined by the South Carolina Department of Employment and Workforce.
-(For accidents or injuries occurring in 2013, the maximum weekly payment is $743.72.)
+(For accidents or injuries occurring in 2017, the maximum weekly payment is $806.92.
+If you're able to work, but earning less due to your injuries, you can receive two-thirds of the difference in your wages, subject to the same maximum.

 Temporary total disability benefits will continue until your doctor “releases” you, meaning your doctor says you are able to return to work.
 These benefits will be paid to you by your employer or its insurance company.